britzl/defads/README.md

 Where `section_id` corresponds to the section id as shown in the code snippet provided by Leadbolt for each ad placement you create in the Leadbolt Developer Portal.

 ## Showing Appnext ads
 The Appnext game object supports Appnext Interstitial and Video ads.
-You show interstitial ads by posting the following:
+You show interstitial and video ads by posting one of the following messages:

 	msg.post("url_to_addnext_go"), "show_interstitial", { android_id = "your-android-id", ios_id = "your-ios-id" })
 	msg.post("url_to_addnext_go"), "show_video", { android_id = "your-android-id", ios_id = "your-ios-id" })

-Where android_id and ios_id corresponds to the placement id for the corresponding apps created in the Appnext self-service portal.
+Where android_id and ios_id corresponds to the placement id for the apps created in the Appnext self-service portal.

+## Callbacks
+When an ad is closed it will post an `ad_closed` message back to the game object which posted the show message, as described above.
+If something goes wrong while showing the ad an `ad_error` message will be posted instead.

 # Support
 If you come across a bug or have any questions about this project then please post the on the [official Defold forum](https://forum.defold.com).

 # Contribute
-We happily accept pull requests for bugfixes or improvements or if you have added support for more ad networks.
+We happily accept pull requests for bugfixes and improvements or if you have added support for more ad networks.

 # Limitations
 Since this library leverages the `webview` component in Defold it means that the library only can support ad networks with HTML5 or mobile web support.
 No native SDKs can at the time of writing be used in Defold.